Stirling University opts with APT for data centre upgrade

 The University of Stirling in Scotland has an IT team of 12 server, storage, and network infrastructure specialists that are charged with ensuring the constant availability of business applications to staff and students.

 “Infrastructure IT underpins all the operations of the institution,” says University of Stirling infrastructure development manager Alan Richardson.

-Just like any other data centre, an outage would cause a significant spectacle as effectively 14,000 students and 2,000 staff would be left unable to do their work.
+Just like any other data center, an outage would cause a significant spectacle as effectively 14,000 students and 2,000 staff would be left unable to do their work.

-“The supply of power is the biggest issue because if you lose power to your data centre, there’s not a great deal you can do about delivering services,” says Richardson.
+“The supply of power is the biggest issue because if you lose power to your data center, there's not a great deal you can do about delivering services,” says Richardson.

 And Richardson knows all about outages as the university has had significant blackouts in the past, although in the last 15 years operations have improved as the estate services team have improved the substations that are serving the campus.

 Despite this, aging data center power infrastructure had been identified as a potential problem – even more so given the team was struggling to allocate time to a complete overhaul of the uninterruptible power supply (UPS) systems.

 “We realised the longer we left replacement, the more we increased the chance of having an outage from which we wouldn't recover,” says Richardson.

 “What we really needed was a supplier that categorically understood they would be working in a live environment.
 The key thing for us was to find a company with the knowledge and experience to be able to undertake the work to replace the UPS in a working data center without any interruption to services.”

 Richardson says the team was concerned with the UPS upgrade as replacing power equipment on live services is difficult because even a simple mistake can cause an outage.